top of page

 3 years

-Some neuroscientists advocate that infancy should be extended out to three years old to accommodate our bub’s enormous brain growth and emotional development - including making approximately 1,000,000 neural connections a second.
+Some neuroscientists advocate that the concept of infancy should be extended out to three years old to accommodate our bub’s enormous brain growth and emotional development - including making approximately 1,000,000 neural connections a second.

 Mum’s health and capacity for overall caregiving during this time greatly shapes our bub’s nervous system and trajectory towards long term health outcomes.